The SemWare Editor

-The SemWare Editor (TSE) is a text editor computer program for MS-DOS, OS/2, Windows and Linux.
+The SemWare Editor (TSE) is a text editor product line.
+Initially named QEdit and released November 1985 as shareware, it was later modified to run as a terminate-and-stay-resident (TSR) program, and ported to OS/2 and eventually evolved (via rewrite) to TSEPro (professional edition).

-Starting in November 1985 as a shareware program called QEdit, it was later modified to run as a terminate-and-stay-resident (TSR) program, and ported to OS/2 and eventually evolved (via rewrite) to TSE.
-TSE was eventually ported to Windows.
+TSEPro supports many productivity features including an automation macro language, regular expression search and replace, keystroke record and playback, undo and redo, and user-assignable shortcut keys.
+Like its predecessor QEdit, TSEPro is often used as a code editor.

-TSE supports a Pascal-based macro language (SemWare Application Language or SAL), regular expression search and replace, keystroke recording and playback, full undo and redo, shortcut key assignment (both as configuration and on the fly) that allow extensive modification of the functionality of the text editor, and other features.
-Like its predecessor QEdit, TSE is used by programmers and others.
+Older versions (QEdit) supported MS-DOS and OS/2, and newer versions (TSEPro) support Windows and Linux.